Marina & Recreation>Programming & Recreation

 *This session is for those players who are new to the game or are still working on the fundamentals of the game including hitting drop shots, dinking effectively, hitting passing shots and defending hard shots from their opponents.

-Drill and Play (*Intermediate / Advanced) 10:30AM Thursday – During this session we will work on one or two skills as a group and then we will play games to develop the skil(s) during game play.
+Drill and Play (*Intermediate / Advanced)– During this session we will work on one or two skills as a group and then we will play games to develop the skil(s) during game play.
 The instructor will explain the skill, show how to perform the skill and show how it is use during game play.

 *This session is for those players that have a solid foundation of all pickleball shots and are looking to improve consistency while developing the subtle skills that allow for more competitive play at higher levels.